ooples/pine_script_docs/source/concepts/Chart_information.rst

   `low <https://www.tradingview.com/pine-script-reference/v5/#var_low>`__ and
   `close <https://www.tradingview.com/pine-script-reference/v5/#var_close>`__ values.

-On historical bars, the values for the above variables do not move because only OHLCV information is available on them.
-When running on historical bars, scripts execute on the bars' `close <https://www.tradingview.com/pine-script-reference/v5/#var_close>`__, when all the bar's information is known and cannot change during the script's execution on the bar.
+On historical bars, the values for the above variables do not vary during the bar because only OHLCV information is available on them.
+When running on historical bars, scripts execute on the bar's `close <https://www.tradingview.com/pine-script-reference/v5/#var_close>`__, when all the bar's information is known and cannot change during the script's execution on the bar.